huddylin2/huddylin2.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: "Spoiler: I'm a big football guy"
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Hudson Lin.
+I am:

-- I rock a great mustache
+- Cool
-- I'm extremely loyal to my family
+- Awesome

 What else do you need?